 - Reasonable pricing.
 Coming it about $50, this non battery operated coffee maker doesn’t break the bank to add the convenience of espresso shots in your life either.

 Bottom Line: This non battery operated coffee maker is a powerful but lightweight easy to use espresso maker.
 It uses manual operation.
 Makes quality espresso shots with Nespresso pods.
 Easy to clean and efficient.
 But won’t heat your water.
 If you travel and appreciate being on the go without carrying a grinder, beans, or even batteries, and can access hot water, this may be a really good option for you.

-For more info, see our full review of the Wacaco Minipresso portable espresso machine here.
+For more info, see this full review of the Wacaco Minipresso portable espresso machine.

 While these battery operated coffee makers did not make our top 5 list, they may be worth considering as well.
 Many of them have desirable features such as enhanced portability, battery power, convenience, enhanced brewing times, and pricing.
 However, as of the time of writing, many of these battery operated coffee makers are not currently available for purchase.
 Hence we left them out.
 When they do become available, we will dive into them for a closer review.